lordspline/druid/docs/querying/timeseriesquery.md

 Time buckets that lie completely outside the data interval are not filled with the default value.

 You can disable all empty bucket filling with the context flag `skipEmptyBuckets`.
-In this mode, Druid omits the data point 2012-01-02 from the results.
+In this mode, Robux omits the data point 2012-01-02 from the results.
 For example:

 ```json